microsoft/Azure-Analytics-and-AI-Engagement/Manufacturing/Readme-shell.md

 ![Sign in to Power BI Services.](media/PowerBI-Services-SignIn.png)

+3. Please select Workspace with name 'Engagement Accelerators – Manufacturing'.

-3. Once the templates above have been deployed, you will be able to see a set of reports in the reports tab of Power BI, real-time datasets in dataset tab.
+4. Assuming Task 4 got completed successfully, you will be able to see a set of reports in the reports tab of Power BI, real-time datasets in dataset tab.
 We can create a Power BI Dashboard by pinning visuals from the reports.
 The image on the right shows the Reports tab in Power BI.
 We can then create a Power BI dashboard by pinning visuals from these reports.

 > **Note:** A dashboard is a collection of tiles/visualisation which are pinned from different reports to a single page where key KPI of business are defined.